Escrich/00-Filamentalist_Rewinder_Escrich_modifications-00/20250526 Rubber band/readme.md

 </p>

-### TPU Rubber band, to avoid the commercial ones and source it at home.
+### TPU Rubber band, to avoid the commercial ones, and be sourced at home.